 Most of these procedures are done by veterinary specialist surgeons at a very high cost.

 At Lower Plenty Veterinary Clinic, we commonly use either Modified Maquet Procedure (MMP) or extracapsular techniques.
 The MMP technique is well researched and has been developed to provide a rapid return to function with very low complications during the rehabilitation period.
 This technique is a modification of TTA procedure performed by specialist veterinary surgeons.
-We offer this procedure at a more affordable price of $1200 – $1500, which is comparatively 3 to 4 times lower than what is being charged by specialists.
+We offer this procedure at a competitive price of $1600 – $1900.

 Here are some important links that you’ll find handy: